 A dry, tickling cough can be caused by dehydration or dry air, so drinking plenty of fluids throughout the day can counter this throat irritation.
 It may help to drink hot fluids, such as teas, lemon water or broth, and inhale the steam created by the hot beverage while drinking.
 Carry a water bottle throughout the day as a reminder to drink liquids.

-Breathe in moist air directly by steaming your face.
-Boil a pot of water.
-Place the pot on a table and place your face about 8 to 12 inches from the surface.
+If the cough is caused by dry air, adding humidity to your home air may help.
+Turn on a humidifier in common areas such as a bedroom or living room.
+Take a long shower or bath, breathing in the moist air to help soothe your cough.
+Another way to inhale moist air is by steaming your face.
+Place a bowl of steamy, hot water on a table and place your face about 8 to 12 inches from the surface.
 Cover your head with a towel to create a tent and trap the moist air.
 Relax and inhale the steam.

 If your dry, tickling cough is caused by exposure to smoke, excessive dust or other airborne triggers, take steps to reduce or eliminate your exposure to these substances.
 Alternatively, if the cause of your cough is asthma or allergies, see your doctor for treatment recommendations, or follow your treatment plan if you already have one.